-US government shutdown: Kevin McCarthy scrambling for last-minute deal
+Prospects dim as US scrambles to avoid government shutdown

 - Published

-"I wake up every day optimistic," Mr McCarthy, 58, said when asked about the odds of a deal being reached.
-"I'd say put your money on me.
-We will get this done."
+California Republican Mike Garcia, for example, told Reuters that he felt "frustrated" as the shutdown loomed.

-The likelihood of a shutdown, however, appeared to increase on Thursday as the Senate and the House continued to pursue conflicting funding plans.
+"We don't have a good position going into what would be a negotiation with the Senate," he said.

-The Senate will hold a procedural vote on a short-term funding bill that has bipartisan support in the chamber.
+The Senate overwhelmingly passed a procedural vote on a short-term funding bill that has bipartisan support in the chamber.
 The bill would avoid a government shutdown until 17 November, giving Congress more time to reach a deal on a longer-term budget.

-But for that bill to become law it would have to pass in the House, where at least nine hardline members of Mr McCarthy's narrow Republican majority are refusing to support any stopgap measure.
+But for that bill to become law it would have to pass in the House, where at least nine hardline members of House Speaker Kevin McCarthy's narrow Republican majority have refused to support the stopgap measure.

 That group has repeatedly threatened to remove Mr McCarthy as House Speaker if he relies on Democratic votes to work around their opposition and pass a funding bill without them.